-Upon completion of an investigation, and a written recommendation by the investigator that grounds exist for a grievance hearing, a hearing will be convened within four weeks of receipt of the formal written grievance, unless circumstances related to completing the investigation require additional time.
-A three-person panel will be selected that may include senior management, faculty representatives, or outside professionals.
+Upon completion of an investigation and a written recommendation by the investigator that grounds exist for a grievance hearing, a hearing will be convened within four weeks of receipt of the formal written grievance, unless circumstances related to completing the investigation require additional time.
+A panel will be selected that may include senior management, faculty representatives, or outside professionals.
 None of the panelists shall have any direct involvement in the grievance matter.
-The hearing will be conducted in a manner that allows parties to explain the grievance, introduce information, provide witnesses, and to provide guidance on how the grievance may be resolved.
-If the grievance could result in formal discipline, including probation or termination of employment or enrollment, the involved parties may be represented by counsel, although it is not required.
+The hearing will be conducted in a manner that allows parties to explain the grievance, introduce information, provide witnesses, and provide guidance on how the grievance may be resolved.
+The hearing panel shall determine whether a violation has occurred by a preponderance of the evidence.
+If the grievance could result in formal discipline, including expulsion or termination of employment or enrollment, the involved parties may be represented by counsel, although it is not required.

-A decision may be provided upon conclusion of the hearing, but will also include a written set of findings provided to all principal parties within two weeks after the conclusion of the hearing.
+A decision may be made upon the conclusion of the hearing but will also include a written set of findings provided to all principal parties within two weeks after the conclusion of the hearing.

 In some cases, it may be necessary to adjourn the process to allow for further investigation.
-In this circumstance, parties will be provided at least two week's notice of the date, time and location for resuming the hearing.
+In this circumstance, parties will be provided at least two weeks' notice of the date, time, and location for resuming the hearing.